 Objective 1.1 Projected Start and End Dates Type of Activity/Funding Source Update Status The Public Authority Registry will provide at least one independent provider orientation session per month with 10 to 30 individuals in attendance.
 Additional sessions will be provided in Spanish, Vietnamese and Mandarin as needed.
-Sessions will be two hours and provide information on how IHSS works; how to be active on the registry; roles and responsibilities of independent providers; disease prevention; elder abuse and mandated reporter confidentiality; ☑ 2024-2025 ☑ 2025-2026 ☑ 2026-2027 ☑ 2027-2028 Non OAA
+Sessions will be two hours and provide information on how IHSS works; how to be active on the registry; roles and responsibilities of independent providers; disease prevention; elder abuse and mandated reporter confidentiality; completing paperwork and timesheets; benefits and who to contact for various aspects of the program.
+Success will be measured by attendance, and end of session evaluations. ≥ 2024-2025□ 2025-2026□ 2026-2027□ 2027-2028 Non OAA